Skip to content

 • pages that only exist after JavaScript runs

-Plain should make this product boundary visible.
+Plain makes this product boundary visible.
 When a page needs a full browser runtime, use Open in Default Browser.

 When address-bar input is not a URL, Plain searches with Mojeek rather than Google or another big-tech default.
 Plain also cleans Mojeek search result pages into native search results when possible.